gaurav-rattan/gaurav-rattan.github.io/_news/announcement5.md

 related_posts: false
 ---

-Guest lecture in the course **Machine Learning on Graphs** at the Learning and Reasoning Lab, VU Amsterdam.
-Thanks to Peter Bloom for the opportunity!
+Guest lecture in the course **Machine Learning on Graphs** at the Learning and Reasoning Lab, VU Amsterdam. <br>Thanks to Peter Bloem for the opportunity!